-Advance IT Minnesota has launched the 2017 Data Derby Minnesota, an annual multi-disciplinary competition open to all Minnesota State institutions, that allows student teams to compete and present data-driven answers to defined problems and societal issues.
-Data access begins 5pm, March 15, and teams may register to compete through 11:59 PM, March 31, 2017.
+Minnesota State IT Center of Excellence launched the annual Data Derby Minnesota in 2017, as an annual multi-disciplinary competition open to all Minnesota State institutions, that allows student teams to compete and present data-driven answers to defined problems and societal issues.

-- The same-day DATAGON sprint (read more below).
+- A same-day DATAGON sprint (read more below).

 Who can compete?